zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![The ContosoInsurance database is highlighted in the list of databases.](media/ssms-databases.png "Databases")

-## Task 16: Install the Microsoft Data Migration Assistant on the SqlServer2008 VM
+## Task 17: Install the Microsoft Data Migration Assistant on the SqlServer2008 VM

 In this task, you install the Microsoft Data Migration Assistant (DMA) on the SqlServer2008 VM.

-1. Install the Microsoft Data Migration Assistant v4.x by navigating to <https://www.microsoft.com/en-us/download/details.aspx?id=53595> in a web browser on the SqlServer2008 VM, and then selecting the **Download** button.
+1. Install the Microsoft Data Migration Assistant v4.x by navigating to <https://www.microsoft.com/en-us/download/details.aspx?id=53595> in a web browser on the SqlServer2008 VM, and then select the **Download** button.

     ![The Download button is highlighted on the Data Migration Assistant download page.](media/dma-download.png "Download Data Migration Assistant")